A.J. Pollock Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The nine strikeouts per nine innings put together by the Cardinals pitching staff ranks 12th in MLB.
+- The pitching staff for the Cardinals has a collective nine K/9, which ranks 12th in MLB.

-- The Cardinals have a 4.70 team ERA that ranks 20th among all league pitching staffs.
+- The Cardinals' 4.74 team ERA ranks 20th among all league pitching staffs.

-- Cardinals pitchers combine to rank 17th in baseball in home runs given up (23 total, 1.2 per game).
+- Cardinals pitchers combine to allow 25 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Mikolas gets the start for the Cardinals, his fifth of the season.
-He is 0-1 with an 8.10 ERA and 19 strikeouts through 20 2/3 innings pitched.
+- Flaherty (1-2 with a 2.95 ERA and 17 strikeouts in 21 1/3 innings pitched) gets the start for the Cardinals, his fifth of the season.

-- In his last time out on Sunday, the right-hander went 5 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering seven hits.
+- The right-hander's last appearance was on Monday against the Arizona Diamondbacks, when he threw six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.